score-spec/spec/roadmap.md

 To be helpful for users of all experiences and for a variety of use cases, additional documentation in the form of real-world usage examples, tutorials, demos, and educational material on underlying concepts such as containers, container orchestration platforms, CLI tooling and similar is needed.
 With this, a smooth onboarding experience that defines clear learning paths forward can be provided for Score's users.

-For reference and status updates on the roadmap, please check the [roadmap project](https://github.com/orgs/score-spec/projects/1).

 # Get involved

 You can start a discussion or submit an idea [here](https://github.com/score-spec/spec/issues/new) anytime.